Sakura In Düsseldorf Or Where To Find The Best Spots To See Cherry Blossom

 2. Japanese Garden at Nordpark

 The next location of our Cherry Blossom tour through Düsseldorf is the Japanese Garden at the north-west corner of the “Nordpark” (Northern Park).
 There you can find traditional elements of Japanese horticulture.
-The most trees are pines and Japanese maples, but there are also quite a few cherry trees and other beautiful white and rose-colored trees. (to be honest, I have no clue if this one below is a cherry tree, but it is lovely anyway. 😉)
+The most trees are pines and Japanese maples, but there are also quite a few cherry and almond trees and other beautiful white and rose-colored trees. (to be honest, I have no clue if this one below is a cherry tree, but it is lovely anyway. 😉)

 It seems that this area is also pretty popular for Cosplay fans, who dress up and have photo-sessions in front of the trees and the pond.